waigo/waigo/README.md

 };
 ```

 Each item in the `validators` array refers to the name of a module file under the `support/forms/validators/` path.
-When a validator (or even sanitizer) is specified as an `Object` then its `id` attribute is assumed to be its module file name.
+When a validator (or even sanitizer) is specified as an object then its `id` attribute is assumed to be its module file name.
 The `Object` itself is assumed to be a set of options to pass to the module during initialisation.

 So for the above form specification Waigo will expect the following paths to exist: